 The Red Indians according to another version, used tobacco for both medicinal and ceremonial purposes.
 They used to inhale its smoke from burning leaf through the nostrils by means of a hollow forked cane and the name of the instrument was given to the plant which came to be known as `Tobaco' in Spanish and `Tobacco' in English.
 The plant was first introduced into Europe in the year 1560 by a Spanish physician sent to Mexico.
 About this time Jean Nicot, the French Ambassador to Portugal came to know of tobacco in Lisbon and introduced it to the French Court.
 The botanical name of the plant Nicotiana and the word nicotine have been derived from his name.
 The habit of smoking spread in several countries during the 17th century.

 Tobacco is said to have been introduced into India in the beginning of 17th century.
-As elsewhere in the world, it has thrived in spite of considerable neglect and social disapproval in India.
+Tobacco, as elsewhere in the world, has thrived in spite of considerable neglect and social disapproval in India.
 Currently it is an important commercial crop of the country earning around 6000 crores foreign exchange and 20000 crores excise revenue.
 Further, it is providing livelihood security to 45 mi people including farmers, farm laborers, tendu leaf puckers, bidi rollers, traders etc.

 History of Indian Tobacco

 - Tobacco cultivation in India was introduced by Portuguese in 1605.

 - Initially tobacco was grown in Kaira and Mehsana districts of Gujarat and later spread to other areas of the country.

 - Attempt to improve Indian tobacco has begun with the establishment of the Calcutta Botanical gardens in Howrah in 1787.